 A power module will often connect directly to your battery and its output would go onto connect with your power distribution board.
 Because a power module will measure the battery current its important that you connect it the correct way around as the current needs to flow through the power module in a specific way.

-Check the current Because all the power routes through the power module, all the electricity that goes to the motors will need to pass through the power module.
+Because all the power routes through the power module, all the electricity that goes to the motors will need to pass through the power module.
 So if you are using lots of motors (hexacopter) or very large motors you need to ensure your power module will be able to handle the current, otherwise you can burn out your power module.
 The default pixhawk power module can handle 90A.
 To learn more about current draw on your drone check out our guide on choosing multicopter motors.

 Now that you know the basics of powering any flight controller one of the last things you should check is the polarity.
 What I mean by this is that you make sure to connect the positive voltage wire (often red) onto the positive pin on your flight controller, and the ground wire (often black) to the ground pin on your controller.
 Although many boards have reverse polarity protection, not all of them do and if you connect power the wrong way around you can fry your board, and also void any warranty.